Lozi secessionism: Institutions

-The national flag of Barotseland has a red field and a white stripe.
+The government of Barotseland is the Kuta, presided over by the Ngambela (Prime Minister).
 The traditional kingdom was originally divided into north and south.
 The north being ruled by a man, the King, called the Litunga meaning "keeper" or "guardian of the earth", and the south is ruled by a woman, Litunga la Mboela or Mulena Mukwae, "Queen of the south".
-Both are allegedly directly descended from the ancient Litunga Mulambwa who ruled at the turn of the nineteenth century and through his grandson, Litunga Lewanika who ruled from 1878 to 1916, with one break in 1884–85.
-He restored the traditions of the Lozi political economy in the arena of the invasion by the Makololo, internal competition, external threats such as that posed by the Matabele and the spread of European colonialism.

-The government of Barotseland is the Kuta, presided over by the Ngambela (Prime Minister).

-Current situation

-Activists claim Barotseland is now theoretically independent from Zambia on the basis of the Zambian High Court ruling (see below), that the 1964 Agreement was unilaterally abrogated by Zambia, as being null and void (see above) – i.e., Zambia washed its hands of Barotseland, which therefore reverted to the situation that existed before Zambian Independence; i.e. that Barotseland remains a Protectorate of Great Britain.
-However, Britain does not want to get involved.
+There are district Kutas headed by senior Indunas in Mongu, Senanga, Kalabo, Sesheke, Lukulu, Kaoma, and Shangombo districts, under each of which there is another series of regional Kutas, then a series of territorial divisions called Lilalo headed by Silalo Indunas.

 Political parties

 In the 1962 elections, the Barotse National Party was established to contest the two Barotseland districts, as part of an electoral alliance with the United Federal Party.
 In both districts, the BNP candidate heavily lost to the UNIP candidate.

 Currently, there are three groups who claim to represent Barotseland.
 In January 2012, the president of Zambia, Michael Sata, met the representatives of the three groups at the Zambian State House in Lusaka.
 The groups are Linyungandambo, Barotse Freedom Movement (BFM), and the Movement for the Restoration of Barotseland.
 Experts have said that these three groups may become political parties should Barotseland gain independence.
 Fighting between the three groups has already surfaced.
 An article which appeared on the Zambian Watchdog, purported to be authored by a BFM representative, condemned the activities of the Linyungandambo group.
-The BFM accused the Linyungandambo of having set up Barotseland Government portal website without consultations, and included BFM members in the purported Barotseland Government without their consent, and in disregard of the effort being made by Sata to find a lasting solution.
-The author, Shuwanga Shuwanga, stated that Linyungandambo had refused to work with the BFM back in 2011.

 The various activist groups championing the self-determination of Barotseland have since formed one umbrella organisation called the Barotse National Freedom Alliance (BNFA) which is headed by the former Ngambela of Barotseland (Prime Minister) Clement W. Sinyinda.